What is it like to hear voices? Help teach people about mental illness & fight stigma!

 ▪ Experience in teaching or public speaking is helpful for Lead Facilitators but not required; however, volunteers must be comfortable speaking in front of groups.

 ▪ Volunteer Commitment: Volunteers are encouraged to assist with VV workshops at least twice in the year following completion of training.
-Workshops are typically 2.5 hours and held on weekdays.
+Workshops are typically 2.5 hours and held on weekdays during business hours.

 ▪ Minimum Age: 18 years old.

-▪ The Lead Facilitator is a volunteer who conducts the workshop with support from 6-8 Assistant volunteers.
+▪ The Lead Facilitator is a volunteer who conducts the workshop with support from 3-4 assistant volunteers.

 ▪ Work cooperatively with a small group of volunteers under the direction of the Lead Facilitator to set up and facilitate the workshop.

-▪ The Lead Facilitator is responsible for overseeing the workshop from beginning to end which includes an initial site visit, ensuring all volunteer roles have been filled, and leading the sequence of course components, and moderating discussion.
+▪ The Lead Facilitator is responsible for overseeing the workshop from beginning to end which includes assigning volunteer roles at sessions, leading the sequence of course components, and moderating discussion.

-▪ The Assistant volunteers are assigned tasks for role playing such as Psychiatrist, Psychologist, Community Activity Leader, and Day Treatment Staff.
+▪ The assistant volunteers are assigned tasks for role playing such as Psychiatrist, Test Administrator, and Day Program Staff.

 - Public Speaking